 Why did Jesus say Martha, Martha?

-Jesus repeated Martha’s name with a calming, tender patience.
+Jesus’ gentle rebuke was said with a calming, tender patience.
 It upset Martha that something she considered of utmost importance- preparing food and caring for Jesus and His disciples- was left solely up to her.

 Mary, however, prioritized listening to Jesus over domestic chores.
 Jesus was ignoring the traditional role of women and encouraging Mary’s desire to listen and learn.